2026 Workplace Awareness Days Calendar for HR, People & Culture

 It’s very important not to recommend any “diet” or “weight-loss challenge.”
 Nutrition is more than just a number on the scale, and that connotation can be very upsetting or alienating to employees.

-Plus, everyone knows we should be eating more spinach – employees are more interested in novel and inclusive approaches to nutrition.
+Plus, everyone knows we *should* be eating more spinach.
+Employees are more interested in novel and inclusive approaches to nutrition.

-Twello’s “Mindful Eating Workshop” is a 30-minute session that explores a data-backed mindfulness practice proven to increase psychological well-being.
+We also offer Mindful Eating, a light, beginner-friendly session that explores a data-backed mindfulness practice proven to increase psychological well-being.

-March 1st: Employee Appreciation Day
+March 6th, 2026: Employee Appreciation Day

+And it’s ok if you don’t have a lot of time or money to spend.
 Remember, intention and thoughtfulness outweigh the price point here.

-Show appreciation through gestures like a hyper-personalized thank-you note, a personalized awards ceremony, or a relaxing yoga class for the team.
+Show appreciation through gestures like a hyper-personalized handwritten thank-you note, a personalized awards ceremony, or a relaxing yoga class for the team.

-Check out 20 Unique Ideas To Celebrate Employee Appreciation Day in 2024 that will actually land with your employees (trust me).
+I actually have so many ideas for Employee Appreciation Day I think I’ll have to point you toward another article I wrote: 20 Unique Ideas To Celebrate Employee Appreciation Day that will actually land with your employees (trust me).

 Remember, it’s about creating a culture where everyone feels recognized and appreciated.

-March 8th: International Women’s Day
+March 8th, 2026: International Women’s Day

 This is an important day to celebrate the incredible achievements of women around the world and in our offices.

-March 15th: World Sleep Day
+March 13th, 2026: World Sleep Day

 The CDC estimates that over 25% of your workforce is experiencing “excessive sleepiness” at any given time.